Velocity Merchant Services Logo

 Shop Pay Installments

-For POS-based businesses, Clover users can explore BNPL-compatible apps within their ecosystem.
+For POS-based businesses, Clover users can explore BNPL-compatible apps within their ecosystem, and should compare Clover POS plans to match their business needs before layering on financing options.

 Integrating Buy Now Pay Later Into Checkout